Temporary Policies Relating to COVID-19 Safety Operations for Pierpont Community & Technical College Students

 "All solicitation and selling of products and articles upon property under the jurisdiction of the State System of West Virginia Board of Directors is prohibited except by organizations and groups directly connected with the institution and upon written approval."
 (Series 55)

 On-Campus Sales (General): Advance permission of at least two weeks must be obtained from the Office of Student Activities in writing before any recognized campus organization may conduct a sale on campus (excluding food sales).
 See the Student Organization Handbook for details on permitted fund-raising activities and suggested sources for club funding.
-Sales are only permitted in: approved residence hall lobbies, designated areas in the Falcon Center, academic building lobbies and approved outdoor locations.
-Door to door solicitation is prohibited.

 On-Campus Sales (Food Sales): Advance permission of at least one week must be obtained from the Office of Student Activities in writing before any recognized campus organization may conduct a food sale.
 No more than two sales per semester will be granted for any recognized campus organization.
 Any student group conducting an unauthorized sale will be subject to disciplinary action.